zielu92/smogsensor/README.md

 and check output in test.log<br><br>
 <b>Index</b>
 Because i wasn't sure about right indexing, i just provide formula like that: PM2.5+PM10/2.
 You can set your own in function file.<br>
+<b>Housing</b>
+You can put it into two elbow PCV pipes, then water will not go inside, and air flow can freely.<br>
 <h2>Demo</h2>
 <br>
 <img src="https://raw.githubusercontent.com/zielu92/smogsensor/master/pictures/screen3.png"><br>